-The Periodontist first gives local anaesthesia to the tooth with gum recession and the palate.
+The Periodontist first gives local anaesthesia to the tooth/teeth with gum recession and the palate.

-The periodontist then goes to the palate to remove some underlying soft tissue.
+The periodontist then goes to the palate to remove some underlying soft tissue from the mouth.
 This piece of palatal tissue is now carefully trimmed and transferred to the recipient site.
 This soft tissue is then stitched and transplanted into the pouch created.
 The gums are also hiked “upwards’ to correct the gum defect.

 Is it painful?

 In my opinion, the best treatment option to correct receding gums is still a connective tissue graft/soft tissue graft.
-Sensitivity may be treated with a filling, but it does not correct the gum line or reverse the problem.
+Teeth sensitivity may be treated with a filling, but it does not correct the gum line or reverse the problem.
 A connective tissue graft not only thickens the gums so it is less susceptible to future trauma or abrasion but reverses the process for receding gums too.
-Of course, you might need to correct your toothbrushing techniques as well.
+Of course, you might need to correct your toothbrushing techniques as well to improve overall oral health.
 So the recession does not recur.
-So please ask your provider for more information!
+So please ask your dentist for more information!